-A fully-integrated distribution software may also be known as a distribution ERP software.
+A fully-integrated distribution ERP software may also be known as a distribution ERP software.
 These solution are intended to be a one-stop-shop for your business software needs, and will include financial accounting features.
 If accounting is not included in the software, integrations can be provided by skilled vendors for an additional fee.

 Whether you are an intensive, selective, or exclusive distributor, or use a direct or indirect approach to getting your products from point A to point B, there is a software developed with your needs in mind.
-Most distribution software will be marketed towards businesses of specific sizes:
+Most distribution ERP software will be marketed towards businesses of specific sizes:

 Small businesses may have a distribution element to their business which requires managing suppliers and inventory.
 These small businesses will face the same challenges as larger enterprises, so it’s important to find a software that works for their needs but doesn’t overwhelm them with too many features or too high of a price tag.

-The most cost-effective route for a small business is using a generic small business accounting software in conjunction with a distribution software.
+The most cost-effective route for a small business is using a generic small business accounting software in conjunction with a distribution ERP software.
 While these small business accounting solutions can provide some level of inventory and purchasing, a small business wholesale distribution software will provide additional capabilities such as:

-A mid-sized wholesale distributor will prefer the ease of a fully-integrated distribution software.
+A mid-sized wholesale distributor will prefer the ease of a fully-integrated distribution ERP software.
 This software can provide a seamless integration from sales order, to purchase orders, to inventory control, to order fulfillment.
 Company financials will be recorded along the way via integrated accounting module.

-A medium sized distribution software can help automate your processes, reduce manual work, and grow your business through the core functionalities.
+A medium sized distribution ERP software can help automate your processes, reduce manual work, and grow your business through the core functionalities.
 It can also provide additional functions depending on your industry, such as lot tracking, advanced reporting and analytics, landed cost tracking, barcode scanning, and more.